Electrical Safety Certificate (EICR) Costs For Your Home

 What happens if EICR regulations are not followed?

-There are some serious consequences for failing to comply with the relevant electrical safety regulations.
+There are some serious consequences for failing to comply with the electrical safety regulations.
 Not only could you invalidate your property insurance, but you could also face a hefty financial penalty of up to £30,000.

 Government advice on EICRs